Skip to content

 def metaphone(self) -> Optional[str]:

-if ascii_form is not None and len(ascii_form) > 2:
+if text is not None and len(text) > 2:

 return None